+[FORMATTING NOTE: DELETE SECTION/PAGE BREAK HERE IN FINAL DRAFT.]

-Each Area of District 12 is administered by an Area Director, who is elected by the clubs in that Area [Zonta International Bylaws Article XIII, Section 6(b)], and who is required to hold at least one meeting annually (Zonta District Manual, Section 5).
+Each Area of District 12 is administered by an Area Director, who is elected by the clubs in that Area [Zonta International Bylaws Article XIII, Section 6(b)], and who is required to hold at least one meeting annually (See Section 5 of this Manual and Article XIII of the District Bylaws).

 In addition to an Area Director, each Area in District 12 shall have a Vice Area Director.